Master of Arts in Organizational Management

 Your master’s in organizational management online degree empowers you to become an effective leader with global vision and awareness.
 You will choose to complete either the standard master’s in organizational management program, which emphasizes the human side of leadership, or add one of the several diverse and dynamic specializations to enhance your organizational management degree.

 Major Course Requirements (24 credits, all courses are 3 credits.)

 Standard Program Courses (no specialization) (9 credits, all courses are 3 credits.)

 Specializations in Organizational Management

 If you decide not to do the standard organizational management program, you can delve into other areas of organizational management by choosing a specialization for your master’s in organizational management online program.
-Each specialization focuses on a unique element within the scope of organizational management that will further enhance your skills and prepare you for a larger range of responsibility.
+Each specialization focuses on a unique element within the scope of organizational management that will further enhance your skills and prepare you for a larger range of responsibilities.
 An organizational management specialization consists of three (3), three (3) credit courses.
-Choose from the following specializations:

 Careers in Organizational Management

 As a master's in organizational management graduate, you have many options to enter an area of business or industry for which your in-depth knowledge of organizational management has prepared you.
 You may have the opportunity to enter the corporate sector, start your own businesses, or pursue careers with local, state, or federal government.
 Below are some popular career choices that can be potential opportunities for organizational management graduates.

 Project Manager: With an online master’s in organizational management, you will be able to strategically plan and execute certain projects that you oversee.
 Many organizations have ongoing projects, whether they are with a client or internal.
 These projects need to be managed and directed by project managers who need to have the necessary management skills.